SAFETY PROCEDURE GUIDE

 Safe Isolation Procedure: 6 Steps

-The safe isolation procedure follows a defined sequence that must not be shortened or modified.
-The sequence is sometimes described as "prove-isolate-secure-prove" and is based on the principle that the voltage indicator must be demonstrated to be working before it is used to prove a circuit dead.
+The sequence must not be shortened or reordered.
+It rests on one principle: the voltage indicator has to be shown to be working, both before and after it is used to declare a circuit dead.

 1. 1